Sanctuary Seekers’ Unit

 Scholarships for degree-level study

-We aim to have a number of scholarships that Gazan students can apply for:
+We have a number of scholarships that Gazan students can apply for:

-- British Council HESPAL scholarships – in partnership with the British Council, we will be offering a total of 4 full campus-based scholarships over the next three years.
-This will include 3 Master’s and 1 PhD scholarship.
-The application deadline for a September 2025 start is 28th February 2025.
+- British Council HESPAL scholarships – in partnership with the British Council, we offer full campus-based scholarships on Masters and PhD programmes for students from Palestine.
+The application window for a September 2026 start is expected to be from November 2025 to the end of February 2026.
 Further information and the link to the application form is available on the HESPAL web page.

 - Saïd Foundation Scholarships - we are one of the UK universities that accepts students from Palestine, Syria, Jordan and Lebanon via the Saïd Foundation Scholarship for one-year taught Master's programmes.
-Further information and application links can be found on our Saïd Foundation Scholarship webpage (but please note that applications for September 2025 entry are now closed)
+Further information and application links can be found on our Saïd Foundation Scholarship webpage (and applications for September 2026 entry closed on 31/10/25)

 - Distance learning sanctuary awards – we have an existing scheme of 100+ fee waivers for a range of distance learning Master’s programmes from academic years 2023-4 to 2025-6 for students who have been forcibly displaced from their homes and/or who are at risk of political persecution, violence or conflict anywhere in the world, including Gaza.
 Further information and the link to the application form is available on our DL Sanctuary Awards web page.